China:10 Amazing Places (including Travel Tips)

 Facebook and Gmail are blocked in China.
 We suggest you organize a different email provider before you leave your home country.

-A way around this is to use a VPN (Virtual Private Network).
+A VPN (Virtual Private Network) is a way around this.
 Again, set this up before you enter China so you have access to emails.

 Hello – Ni hao